Back2016/CSGY6103-JAVA-Proj/README.md

 ## Troubleshooting

-- If a download fails with `Connection refused`, check that the uploader's `Peer Host / LAN IP` and `Peer Port` are correct.
+- If a download fails with `Connection refused`, check the uploader peer host and peer port.
-- If a download hangs on `Preparing chunks`, the downloader can see the tracker but cannot reach the uploader peer.
+- If a download hangs while preparing chunks, the tracker is reachable but the downloader cannot reach the uploader peer.
-- If two peers run on the same machine, make sure they use different peer ports.
+- If two peers run on the same machine, make sure each peer uses a different peer port.
-- If you are using WSL2, be careful: a Java process inside WSL2 may not be reachable from another computer even if tracker registration succeeds.
-- If a file is encrypted and download fails after transfer, verify that the password entered for that specific file is correct.
+- If a file is encrypted and download fails after transfer, verify the password for that specific file.
-- If macOS blocks a `.command` launcher, right-click and choose `Open`.
+- If macOS blocks a `.command` launcher, right-click it and choose `Open`.
+- If you stop the local tracker from the GUI, the app tries to disconnect the current peer first to avoid stale registrations.

 ## Development Notes

-We approached this project like a student team building a small distributed system in stages.

-Our implementation path was roughly:

-- first build tracker registration and search
-- then add direct peer-to-peer chunk downloads
-- then add multithreaded downloading and retry behavior
-- then add local persistence and session exports
-- then improve the GUI for actual demos on multiple machines
-- then add encryption, diagnostics, and tracker lifecycle controls

-During development we spent most of our time on:

-- peer addressing across LAN, VPN, Windows, macOS, and WSL2
-- making tracker state reset cleanly between demo sessions
-- avoiding stale peer records
-- making failure messages understandable enough for classroom demos

-## Development And Tech Stack Summary

-To align with the project description, our team intentionally combined multiple advanced Java areas into one deliverable:
+The implementation combines several advanced Java areas in one project:

-- GUI and event-driven programming with JavaFX
+- JavaFX event-driven UI
-- concurrent programming with background tasks and thread pools
-- network programming with sockets for tracker-peer and peer-peer communication
+- sockets for tracker-peer and peer-peer communication
+- concurrency for parallel chunk downloading and chunk serving
-- persistence using SQLite for tracker metadata
+- SQLite persistence for tracker metadata
-- structured CSV export for per-session recordkeeping
+- CSV exports for per-session records
-- file chunking and reconstruction logic
-- optional cryptography for password-protected sharing
+- optional cryptography for per-file password protection

-We believe this project goes beyond a simple CRUD system because it requires coordination between UI, networking, concurrency, persistence, and distributed peer behavior.
-That combination is what made it a good fit for the final project requirements.
+The code is split so that tracker logic, peer logic, UI logic, and storage helpers stay separate and easier to maintain.